ekernf01/ekernf01.github.io/drafts/grn inference/GRN_DREAM5.md

 - If it has length 1, congratulations!
 By process of elimination, and subject to the limitations discussed below in the technical appendix, you've cracked a tiny piece of the human regulatory code!
 Pop the champagne.
 - If it has length greater than one, welcome to the club: you have an identifiability problem!

 The last outcome is most interesting, and it's a key challenge for the field right now.
+You can look for common threads among the models: maybe 85% of them say Foxn1 upregulates Dll4.
 Often, there's so much garbage on the list that you can't do much of what you hoped to do with these models.

 This begs the question: what kind of data are needed to get past this issue?
 And how much?
-I will discuss a couple of relevant papers in the appendix.
+I don't know, but I will discuss a couple of relevant papers in the appendix.

 ## Technical appendices